destial/Expendable-Backpacks/README.md

 - Enderpack functionality details

 ### Creating Your First Backpack
-1. Craft a Leather Backpack using Leather, String, and a Chest
+1. Craft a Leather Backpack using Leather, String, and a Chest (or receive one on first join if configured)
 2. Right-click the backpack item to open its inventory
 3. Store items as needed
+4. Optionally place it in your base using Shift + Right-click
-4. Upgrade to higher tiers by surrounding with appropriate materials
+5. Upgrade to higher tiers by surrounding with appropriate materials

 ---